sebastinez/cripto-converter-cli/README.md

 The cripto universe works with mysterious formats for average humans, like Hashes, Hex and Base 58 Strings if you searching for an all including tool, feel free to use this one.

-- Convert Strings into bytes32
+- Convert ASCII strings into bytes32.
-- Convert bytes32 into Strings
+- Convert bytes32 into ASCII strings.
-- Convert Adresses into checksumed Adresses.
+- Check and convert if needed wallet adresses into checksumed adresses.
-- Encode and Decode Hex Strings to Base58
+- Encode and Decode Hex strings to Base58
-- Create SHA256 hashes from various inputs (including files)
+- Create cryptographic hashes from Strings and Files
 - _to be continued.._

 <a name="appreciation"></a>